Aj7Ay/docker-ai/README.md

     You can specify a different provider and model with flags.
 If you only specify the provider, a sensible default model for that provider will be used.

     ```sh
+    # Use Groq with its default model (gpt-4o)
+    docker-ai --llm-provider=groq

     # Use OpenAI with its default model (gpt-4o)
     docker-ai --llm-provider=openai